cryptomafias/GameContracts/README.md

-# GameContracts
+## Accounts Contract

-This repo would contain all the smart contracts for the game
+This contract generates user profile NFTs using ERC721 standard when the user first Registers on the game.
+This contract is also responsible for allotting the Sign Up rewards to the players from our Game Tokens.